 Also, you’ll receive:

-✔ A full-colour manual covering everything in the course so that you can recap.
+✔ A full-colour manual covering everything in the course.

-✔ A USB stick for the course exercises to let you practice more in your own time.
+✔ A USB stick for the course exercises to let you practise more in your own time.

 ✔ A Certificate of Attendance.